chandago/gobinsec/README.md

 You can pass *-verbose* option on command line to print vulnerability report, even if binary is not vulnerable and for all vulnerabilities, even if they are ignored or not exposed.

 To print cache information, pass *-cache* on command line.
-This will print dependencies along with following symbols:
+This will print dependencies along with the following symbols:

 - **>>>** vulnerabilities sent in cache for given dependency
 - **<<<** vulnerabilities retrieved from cache for given dependency